ruzeynalov/shell-game/README.md

 # Shell Game

-A single‐player shell game built with OpenAI o1 model utilizing Node.js, React (frontend) and Express + lowdb (backend).
+A single‐player shell game built with OpenAI o1 model utilizing Node.js, React (frontend) and Express + Redis (backend).

 Demo availble [here](https://shell-game-88b6a1a8adfc.herokuapp.com)

 ## Game Concept

-- You have **3 cups** and **1 ball**.
+- You have **3 spheres** and **1 ball**.
-- The ball is placed under one of the cups at random.
+- The ball is placed under one of the spheres at random.
-- The player must guess which cup hides the ball.
+- The player must guess which spheres hides the ball.
 - A correct guess is a **win**, an incorrect guess is a **loss**.
 - After each round, you can play again.